sonalitejura/portfolio-projects/excel-project/README.md

 - **Dataset Management**: Sourced and cleaned the dataset to ensure data integrity and accuracy.
 Utilised advanced Excel functions such as XLOOKUP and INDEX-MATCH for efficient data gathering and manipulation.

 - **Data Exploration**: Leveraged pivot tables to summarise and explore the dataset efficiently.
-Extracted key metrics and visualized trends to identify patterns and insights within the data.
+Extracted key metrics and visualised trends to identify patterns and insights within the data.

 - **Dashboard Development**: Designed an interactive and visually appealing dashboard to present the analysis findings.
 The dashboard features charts, slicers and a timeline to enable dynamic data segmentation and enhance interactivity for stakeholders.